section-engineering-education/engineering-education/content/articles/machine-learning-image-classification-with-javascript-and-nyckel/index.md

 ![htmlResult](/engineering-education/machine-learning-image-classification-with-javascript-and-nyckel/htmlResult.png)

 The photo above shows the results with no styling applied.
 Since this tutorial is not deeply involved in website styling, you can apply your own styles and learn how to link them to the application.
-For more information on css styling, you can refer to this [article](https://www.section.io/engineering-education/getting-started-with-css/) for CSS beginners..
-To get my styles that have been used for this particular tutorial, you can refer to my github [repository](https://github.com/del-ui/Machine-Learning-Image-Classifier-Application/blob/main/style.css) to get the full CSS code.
+For more information on css styling, you can refer to this [article](https://www.section.io/engineering-education/getting-started-with-css/) for css beginners..
+To get my styles that have been used for this particular tutorial, you can refer to my github [repository](https://github.com/del-ui/Machine-Learning-Image-Classifier-Application/blob/main/style.css) to get the full css code.

 When you use the code from the above link, similar results as those in the photo below are obtained.
 ![styled](/engineering-education/machine-learning-image-classification-with-javascript-and-nyckel/styled.png)